Foxman13/ALPS-VR/README.md

 ALPS VR
 ========

+NOTE: My fork is up-to-date with Unity 5 support and works fully with Unity Personal Edition

 #### Unity framework for mobile virtual reality apps ####

 The aim of the ALPS VR project is to create a lightweight Unity framework to help developers publish virtual reality apps for every mobile based viewers.
 Framework features include: